oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_job_execution_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple JobExecution resources in Oracle Cloud Infrastructure
-- Gets the job execution for a specific ID or the list of job executions for a job, Managed Database or Managed Database Group in a specific compartment.
-Only one of the parameters, ID, jobId, managedDatabaseId or managedDatabaseGroupId should be provided.
+- Gets the job execution for a specific ID or the list of job executions for a job, job run, Managed Database or Managed Database Group in a specific compartment.
+Only one of the parameters, ID, jobId, jobRunId, managedDatabaseId or managedDatabaseGroupId should be provided.
 If none of these parameters is provided, all the job executions in the compartment are listed.
 Job executions can also be filtered based on the name and status parameters.
 - If *job_execution_id* is specified, the details of a single JobExecution will be returned.